Tasmaniosaurus

-History and Classification
+History and classification

 First named as a nomen nudum in 1974, the genus received a formal description by paleontologists Charles Lewis Camp and Maxwell Banks in 1978.
 These descriptions considered it a proterosuchid archosaur.
 A redescription by British paleontologist Tony Thulborn in 1986 agreed with this interpretation.
 Since then, cladistic work has redefined the term "archosaur" to only include Avemetatarsalia (a lineage including pterosaurs and dinosaurs, such as modern birds) and Pseudosuchia (a lineage including modern crocodylians and their extinct relatives such as aetosaurs and raisuchids).
 As proterosuchids evolved prior to the split between these two groups, they are not considered archosaurs using this definition.
 In lieu of this revelation, the clade Archosauriformes is now used to encompass proterosuchids and archosaurs (as well as several other families) under one group.
-Archosauriformes is itself a component of Archosauromorpha, a broader clade which refers to all animals more closely related to archosaurs than to lepidosaurs, the other main group of reptiles including lizards, snakes, and tuataras.
+Archosauriformes is itself a component of Archosauromorpha, a broader clade which refers to all animals more closely related to archosaurs than to lepidosaurs, the other main group of reptiles including lizards, snakes and tuataras.

 During this transition, Tasmaniosaurus remained ignored.
-This was rectified when the genus received a thorough redescription by Martin Ezcurra in 2014.
+This was rectified when the genus received a thorough redescription by Martín Ezcurra in 2014.
 In 2016, Ezcurra also included the genus in his comprehensive analysis of Archosauromorphs, which indicated that proterosuchidae (as it was usually defined) was an invalid polyphyletic grouping.
 This analysis included a phylogenetic analysis which incorporated Tasmaniosaurus and found that it was not in fact a proterosuchid.
 Rather, it was found to be the sister taxon of Archosauriformes, meaning that it was the closest known relative of members of that clade without technically being part of it (as it was not closer to either proterosuchids or other archosauriforms).

 Description

 Tasmaniosaurus is known from a single partial skeleton, UTGD (University of Tasmania School of Earth Sciences) 54655.
-This holotype specimen consists of various skull fragments, vertebrae, ribs, an interclavicle, and bones of the back legs.
+This holotype specimen consists of various skull fragments, vertebrae, ribs, an interclavicle and bones of the back legs.
 The specimen as a whole is jumbled and missing many elements, and some of the bones preserved within it have not been identified with absolute certainty.
 Even so, it is considered one of the most complete skeletons of any Triassic reptile unearthed in Australia.
 A few other bone fragments collected around Tasmania have been occasionally referred to this genus, but they are currently considered indeterminate and lost.